CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 #### Macvlan

-Maclvan is simpler in design and uses less CPU than bridges, while at the same time offering useful features.
+Maclvan is simpler in design and uses less CPU than a bridge, while at the same time offering useful features.
 Setting up macvlan is outside the scope of this document, but fortunately, macvlan is installed an enabled by default in MAAS-deployed machines.
 MAAS uses macvlan if a interfaces constraint specifies